Edum4d/TransparencyPortal-Enhancing-Access-to-Public-Contract-Data-in-Portugal/README.md

 2. **Clustering**: Clustering is implemented on the contract type column.
 This column often exhibits repeated values, as multiple contract types can be associated with a single contract ID.
 By clustering on this column, data retrieval and analysis related to contract types are optimized, improving the overall performance of queries and reports generated through Looker.

+1. **Contract Expenditure by Type:**
+   - **Goal:** This chart showcases the types of contracts that have incurred the highest expenditure in Portugal, offering a comprehensive overview of spending distribution across various contract categories.
+   - **Objective:** To provide stakeholders with a clear understanding of where public funds are allocated across different types of contracts, fostering transparency in government spending.

+2. **Expenditure by District:**
+   - **Goal:** This chart offers a detailed breakdown of expenditure by district, enabling users to discern regional spending patterns and trends.
+   - **Objective:** To empower users to analyze regional variations in public contract expenditure, facilitating informed decision-making and accountability at the local level.

+3. **Expenditure by Contractor:**
+   - **Goal:** This analysis provides insights into expenditure patterns by individual contractors, highlighting the top spenders and their contribution to overall public spending.
+   - **Objective:** To enable stakeholders to identify key contractors and assess their role in government expenditure, promoting transparency and accountability in public procurement.

+Additionally, the dashboard features interactive filters, allowing users to explore data based on contract type, district, or city, thereby enhancing the flexibility and usability of the platform.

+### Dataset Info:

+**Description**: Public Contracts of 2024 - Information registered on the BASE Portal at www.base.gov.pt by the Contracting Authorities (directly and/or through Electronic Platforms).

+### Column Descriptions:

+1. **contract_id**: Unique identifier for each contract.
+2. **notice_number**: Identifier for the notice associated with the contract.
+3. **contract_type**: Type of contract (e.g., supply, service, works).
+4. **procedure_type**: Type of procurement procedure used.
+5. **contract_object**: Description of the contract's purpose or scope.
+6. **contracting_authority**: Entity responsible for awarding the contract.
+7. **contractors**: Companies or entities awarded the contract.
+8. **publication_date**: Date when the contract was published.
+9. **contract_conclusion_date**: Date when the contract was concluded.
+10. **contract_price**: Value of the contract.
+11. **cpv_code**: Common Procurement Vocabulary code describing the nature of the contract.
+12. **execution_period**: Timeframe for executing the contract.
+13. **country**: Country where the contract is executed.
+14. **district**: District within the country where the contract is executed.
+15. **city**: City or locality where the contract is executed.
+16. **justification**: Reasoning or justification provided for the contract.
+17. **centralized_procedure**: Indicates if the procurement process was centralized.
+18. **framework_agreement_description**: Description of any framework agreement associated with the contract.

+**Description**: Public Contracts of 2024 - Information registered on the BASE Portal at www.base.gov.pt by the Contracting Authorities (directly and/or through Electronic Platforms).

+Note: The data is primarily in Portuguese.

 # Terraform Configuration for Google Cloud Platform